Install on AWS EC2

 • Incoming traffic is allowed on port 22 only during installation

-Next, verify the EC2 instance has the required IAM permissions, and can connect to ElastiCache Redis instances.
+Next, verify that the EC2 instance has the required IAM permissions and can connect to ElastiCache Redis instances.

 3. Run the command aws s3 ls.
-This should list S3 buckets
+This should list all S3 buckets.

 6. If you cannot connect to redis, you should review your VPC, subnet, and security group settings.